Download the 2015 Bike MS rider handbook here.

 - Where does the money go?

-You provide hope for people affected by MS. Every mile you ride and every dollar you raise brings us closer to a cure for MS and helps fund research plus provide local programs to those living with multiple sclerosis.
-Programs include financial assistance, college scholarships, information and referral, physical therapy and exercise classes, professional and community education, seminars, family social events, advocacy, workshops and support groups, and a lending library.
+You provide hope for people affected by MS. Every mile you ride and every dollar you raise brings us closer to a cure for MS and helps fund research plus provide local programs to those living with MS. Programs include financial assistance, college scholarships, information and referral, physical therapy and exercise classes, professional and community education, seminars, family social events, advocacy, workshops and support groups, and a lending library.

 - How can I get more contribution forms?